ojasvsingh71/Web-Notes/react-2.md

 ```
 ---

->In summary, the single-root rule ensures a clear and efficient rendering process, simplifies styling and layout, and maintains consistency in React components.
+> 🧠 In summary, the single-root rule ensures a clear and efficient rendering process, simplifies styling and layout, and maintains consistency in React components.

 ---

-## Object Destructuring
+## Object Destructuring 🧩

 Object destructuring is a feature in JavaScript that allows you to extract values from objects and assign them to variables in a more concise and convenient way.
 This can make your code cleaner and more readable.
 Here's a brief explanation with an example:

-### Basic Object Destructuring:
+### 🔍 Basic Object Destructuring:

 ```
 // Original Object